 RTL will command the copter to return to the home position, meaning that it will return to the location where it was armed.
 Therefore, the home position is always supposed to be your copter’s actual GPS takeoff location, unobstructed and away from people.
 For Copter if you get GPS lock and then ARM your copter, the home position is the location the copter was in when it was armed.
 This means if you execute an RTL in Copter, it will return to the location where it was armed.

-In RTL mode the flight controller uses a barometer which measures air pressure as the primary means for determining altitude (“Pressure Altitude”) and if the air pressure is changing in your flight area, the copter will follow the air pressure change rather than actual altitude (unless you are within 20 feet of the ground and have SONAR installed and enabled).
+In RTL mode the autopilot uses a barometer which measures air pressure as the primary means for determining altitude (“Pressure Altitude”) and if the air pressure is changing in your flight area, the copter will follow the air pressure change rather than actual altitude (unless you are within 20 feet of the ground and have SONAR installed and enabled).

 Options (User Adjustable Parameters)¶